NEOCLASSICAL PHYSICS AND QUANTUM GRAVITY

 BL LAC OBJECTS

 Wikipedia provides our first result.
-We can now say with confidence that we have a new parsimonius model for BL-LACs: Planck plasma terminus.
+We can now say with confidence that we have a new parsimonious model for BL-LACs: Planck plasma terminus.
 No more bending over backwards to model BL-LACs as being aimed towards the observer to explain the superluminality.
 Nope.
 The Planck plasma jet may truly be superluminal.
-General relativity DOES NOT APPLY to Planck plasma and it pierces the superfluid.
+General relativity DOES NOT APPLY to Planck plasma jets as they pierce through the æther.

 What about Arp’s more general claim?
 Here is a quote from a 2006 study.